-- 1.0 Obligation of Subrecipient Funds: Subaward funds shall not under any circumstances be obligated prior to the effective date, or subsequent to the termination date of the subgrant period.
+- 1.0 Obligation of Subrecipient Funds Subaward funds shall not under any circumstances be obligated prior to the effective date, or subsequent to the termination date, of the period of performance.
 Only project costs incurred on or after the effective date, and on or prior to the termination date of the subrecipient's project are eligible for reimbursement.
-All payments must be completed within thirty (30) days of the end of the subaward period. - 2.0 Use of Funds: Grant funds may be used only for the purposes in the subrecipient's approved application.
-Subrecipients shall not undertake any work or activities not described in the approved grant award, and that use staff, equipment, or other goods or services paid for with grant funds, without prior written approval from FDLE's Office of Criminal Justice Grants (OCJG). - 3.0 Advance Funding: Advance funding may be provided to a subrecipient upon a written request to FDLE.
+All payments must be completed within forty-five (45) days of the end of the subaward period of performance. - 2.0 Use of Funds Grant funds may be used only for the purposes in the subrecipient's approved application.
+Subrecipients shall not undertake any work or activities not described in the approved grant award, and that use staff, equipment, or other goods or services paid for with grant funds, without prior written approval from FDLE's Office of Criminal Justice Grants (OCJG). - 3.0 Advance Funding Advance funding may be provided to a subrecipient upon a written request to the Department.
 The request must be electronically signed by the subrecipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee.